 Of course, many people will be able to wait until they reach retirement age (currently 65, but due to rise to 67 by 2023 according to the Department of Social Services) before having full access to their funds.
 Then there’s the Australian ‘Preservation Age’, which has nothing to do with delicious jams and everything to do with potentially accessing retirement funds before the age of 65.

-Depending on when you were born, this can be as early as 55 or as late as 60 (check out this handy guide from the Australian Taxation Office).
+Depending on when you were born, this can be as early as 55 or as late as 60.

 According to our friends at the ATO, preserved benefits are “all contributions made by or on behalf of a member, and all earnings since 30 June 1999… Employer eligible termination payments (ETPs) rolled over into a super fund after 30 June 2004 are also preserved benefits.”